A simple, adaptable video player for every device

 The design featured obvious Sportsrocket branding.
 This was an issue for clients who licensed the video player to use on their own websites.
 They desired a more neutral design.

-Viewers were dropping off because the video player did not drive attention to other content.
+Viewers were dropping off because the video player did not sufficiently drive attention toward related content.

 Goals

-– Optimize the video player for all screen sizes with a particular focus on mobile usability.
+Optimize the video player for all devices with an emphasis on mobile.

-– Implement a neutral design language that wouldn't clash with customer branding.
+Implement a neutral design language that doesn't clash with customer branding.

-– Increase engagement with related videos and social platforms.
+Increase discoverability and engagement for related videos and social platforms.

 I began my process by auditing the existing video player.

 Accessibility was a major issue.
 Users found it particularly hard to tap buttons on small mobile devices.
 This was because controls were undersized and crammed into corners of the screen.
 Essentially, the desktop UI was lazily scaled down to mobile with no regard for touch.
-Furthermore, there was little regard for the organization of controls into logical groups.
+Furthermore, there was little regard for organizing controls into logical groups.

 I researched competing video players such as YouTube, Facebook, Dailymotion, Streamable, and Twitter.
 I made note of layouts, button sizes, animations, gestures, and other ways these video players were designed to delight on mobile.

-Finally, I created wireframes at a wide range of breakpoints with improved touch targets.
+Finally, I created wireframes with improved touch targets at a wide range of breakpoints.

-Although mobile was a priority, nearly two-thirds of views were on the desktop player.
-Therefore, it was vital to carry through all improvements to the desktop experience as well.
+Although mobile was a priority, nearly two-thirds of our views came from the desktop player.
+Therefore, it was vital to unify the experience across both platforms.

 Driving engagement

-In addition to mobile usability, our customers wanted to drive more views to playlists and related videos.
-They also wanted to encourage users to share exciting videos on social media.
+In addition to mobile usability, our customers wanted to drive more views to playlists and related videos and encourage users to share videos on social media.

-I designed solutions that would autoplay the next video and allow users to view other videos in their current playlist.
-I also added a new share modal.
+To keep users engaged and watching videos, I designed solutions to autoplay the next video and allow users to view other videos in playlists.

-Lastly, users were highly interested in being able to cast their videos, particularly fans of the NLL who wanted to watch live matches on their TVs.
+Lastly, users desired the ability to cast videos to their TVs, particularly fans of the NLL who wanted to watch live matches on a bigger screen.
 We listened to this feedback and implemented Chromecast as a core feature in the video player.

 Organic motion: a more human experience